nanjana/Healthcare-data-analysis---Excel-dashboard-using-VBA/README.md

 ## Dataset

 - **Source**: The healthcare dataset used in this project was collected from [Kaggle](https://www.kaggle.com/).
 Kaggle is a platform that provides datasets for machine learning and data analysis.
 - **Dataset Description**: The dataset contains information on patient demographics, hospital admissions, billing, test results, and more.
-Each record corresponds to a healthcare interaction and includes details such as the patient's age, gender, medical condition, hospital of admission, billing amount, and test outcomes.
+Each record corresponds to a healthcare interaction and includes details such as the patient's age, gender, medical condition, hospital admission, billing amount, and test outcomes.

-### Fields from the Dataset:
+### Key Fields from the Dataset:
 - **Name**: Patient name (anonymized).
 - **Age**: Patient's age in years.
 - **Gender**: Gender of the patient.